blancosilva/blancosilva.github.io/_posts/2014-10-30-Numerical-Linear-Algebra.md

 Y = spspla.expm_multiply(C.matmat(np.eye(12)), np.ones(12), start=0, stop=1, num=10)
 {% endhighlight %}

 >It has been reported in some installations that, in the next step, a matrix for \\( C \\) must be given instead of the actual linear operator (thus contradicting the manual).
-If this is the case in your system, simply change \\( C \\) in the next lines, to its matrix representation.</p>
+If this is the case in your system, simply change \\( C \\) in the next lines, to its matrix representation.

 The oscillations of the six floors during the first second can then be calculated and plotted as follows.